We believe how we manufacture our products and the decisions we make as we scale this movement globally are intrinsically linked to our mission.

-3. Thankyou becoming 100% carbon neutral by offsetting its GHG emissions
+3. Thankyou becoming 100% carbon neutral by offsetting its Greenhouse gas (GHG) emissions

-- Thankyou measures and offsets 100% of its operational GHG emissions by December 2020, which is externally validated by a third-party environmental audit
+- Thankyou measures and offsets 100% of its operational GHG emissions annually, which is externally validated by a third-party environmental audit

-- Thankyou measures and offsets 100% of its Thankyou managed-owned products GHG emissions December 2020, which is externally validated by a third-party environmental audit
+- Thankyou measures and offsets 100% of its Thankyou managed-owned products GHG emissions annually, which is externally validated by a third-party environmental audit

 4. Thankyou minimises its impact on waste

 Thankyou will focus on consumer packaging by adopting goals to ensure packaging uses less resources, more easily recycled, and use materials which can be returned and reused, with the goal of minimising waste associated with the consumption and generation of consumer packaging.

 For all existing and future Thankyou products to meet these goals by December 2025:

 - 70% of plastic packaging being recycled or composted

 - 50% of average recycled content included in packaging